 Delayed projects tend to cost more money—and rob you of an opportunity to sell the timeslot to another client.
 Are you asking how much time each stakeholder plans to spend on their portion of the work?
 And are you getting a list of everyone’s upcoming PTO?
 Your account manager and project manager should know those details, to help them manage accordingly.

-To save time as you create or upgrade your client onboarding, get my Agency Resource Library—the 50+ resources include my 20-page eBook on client onboarding, my kickoff meeting agenda template, and 12 more tools, SOPs, and templates to make account management more profitable.
+To save time as you create or upgrade your client onboarding, get my Agency Profitability Toolkit—the 50+ resources include my 20-page eBook on client onboarding, my kickoff meeting agenda template, and 12 more tools, SOPs, and templates to make account management more profitable.

 Delivery is the broadest item in the Agency Value Chain—it spans all four of the four components of team structure (account management, project management, subject matter expertise, and support).